suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.53
+- Add item dismantle system, can dismantle an items to get items in sockets back and also can set `Item`'s dismantle config for returning items and gold when dismantle.
+- Add campfire entity, it's extended from storage entity with convert items configs.
+And also set convert items as fuel, if there is any convert item is fuel, campfire entity must have convert item in storage to turn on.
+- Fix character model changes equipment models too frequent.
+- Fix language selection set to default language when open language setting dialog.
+- Fix extra movement state not changes while game entity's movement secure is server authoritative.
+- Fix stamia decreasing while idle.
+- Fix character not harvesting an harvestable entities at first harvest animation.
+- Fix item losts after move item from storage.
+- Fix duplicating local-chat.

 ## 1.52c
 - Add new input to `ShooterPlayerCharacterController` to make it able to hold `E` while pointing on building entity to show building menu.
 - Rename `BaseVehicleEntity` class to `VehicleEntity` class, changed it from abstract class to non-abstract class and implements all functionality.
 Now developer can use `VehicleEntity` class instead of `MountEntity` class, `MountEntity` still derived from `VehicleEntity` class without non of any functionality changes for backward compatible.